 Create your bulk upload spreadsheet

-The bulk upload spreadsheet allows you to collect information for multiple locations in one place, and upload the data to verify multiple business locations at once.
+The bulk upload spreadsheet lets you collect information for multiple locations in one place, and upload the data to verify multiple business locations at once.
 To create your spreadsheet:

 - Sign in to Google My Business and choose the account you would like to manage.

-- Click the plus sign menu in the bottom right corner of your screen.
+- Click the create icon in the bottom right corner of the screen.

 - Click Import locations from a file .